-The Loewenberg College of Nursing MSN Program offers three options for students.
-A traditional MSN program offered online, an Executive MSN program, including on-site intensives and national conferences, and an RN-MSN program available for registered nurses with an earned degree in a non-nursing discipline.
-APost-MSN certificate program is available for MSN graduates in the specialty of Primary Care (FNP), Nursing Education, and Nursing Administration.
+The Loewenberg College of Nursing MSN Program offers two options for students.
+A traditional MSN program offered online and an Executive MSN program, including on-site intensives and national conferences.
+A Post-MSN certificate program is available for MSN graduates in the specialty of Primary Care (FNP), and Nursing Education.

 #17 Nationally Online

 Rate in 2016

 |Education||A 31-credit hour program that prepares the student as a nurse educator to teach in schools of nursing programs and in various health care system settings.
 Students will learn about nursing and education theories, learning strategies, curricular development, and develop skills in different teaching methodologies.
 View Curriculum >|

 |Executive Leadership||A 37-credit hour program with curriculum aligning to the American Organization for Nursing Leadership and the ANCC Magnet Recognition Program® components.
 EMSN offers online coursework, on-campus intensives and trips to national conferences.
 The program prepares nurses for management and executive positions in a variety of settings.
 Fees cover all course resources, books, and expenses for on-campus intensives two times a year and two conferences.
 View Curriculum >|

 |Family Nurse Practitioner||A 46-hour program that prepares advanced practice nurses who deliver primary health care to all ages; individuals and families throughout the lifespan and across the health continuum.
 Students will be provided with knowledge and clinical skills necessary for health promotion, disease prevention, assessment, and management of common acute and chronic illnesses.
 View Curriculum >|

 For detailed information about the MSN program, including policies, course names and descriptions, visit the Graduate Catalog.